snapsinazfs/snapsinazfs/README.md

   - NLog.Targets.Journald
   - JetBrains.Annotations

-  Additionally, `make` is ideal to be installed, as I've provided a Makefile with several useful build targets, to make things easier.
+  Additionally, `make` is ideal to be installed, as I've provided a Makefile with several useful build and test targets, to make things easier.
 Otherwise, you can manually run the commands in the Makefile to build.
 All build targets in the Makefile are bash-compatible scripts that assume standard coreutils are installed.
 I may also use autoconf, at a later time, though it hasn't been strictly necessary, so far.

   Platform utilities should only be required for installation, and are mostly included in core-utils, so should be available on pretty much every standard linux distro.
 Sanoid.net itself uses native platform calls from libc, for the functionality that would otherwise be provided by those utilities, so the standard shared libraries included in most basic distro installs are all Sanoid.net needs to run properly (binaries only - header files are not needed).
 The goal is for Sanoid.net to only require you to have the dotnet7.0 runtime and zfs installed, for pre-built packages, or the dotnet7.0 SDK, in addition, to build from source.